mrwhizzy/WiFi-Smartcard/virtualsmartcard-0.8/README.md

 [pcsc-relay](http://frankmorgner.github.io/vsmartcard/pcsc-relay/README.html)
 to make it accessible to an external contact-less smart card reader.

-Please refer to [our project's website](http://frankmorgner.github.io/vsmartcard/virtualsmartcard/README.html) for more information.
+Please refer to [the project's website](http://frankmorgner.github.io/vsmartcard/virtualsmartcard/README.html) for more information.